Stateful Entities: Object-oriented Cloud Applications as Distributed Dataflows: Related Work

 \section{Related Work}

 The idea of democratizing distributed systems programming is not new.
-One notable vision paper~\cite{newdirectionscloud} was published in last year's CIDR conference where the authors mention that a combination of dataflows and reactivity would provide a good execution model for cloud applications.
-In this work we share the same belief, and build a prototype towards that direction.
+For instance, in~\cite{newdirectionscloud}, the authors mention that a combination of dataflows and reactivity would provide a good execution model for cloud applications.
+In this work, we share the same belief and build a prototype towards that direction.

-In the past, approaches like Distributed ML~\cite{krumvieda1993distributed}, Smalltalk~\cite{deutsch1984efficient}, and Erlang~\cite{armstrong2013programming} aimed at simplifying the programming and deployment of distributed applications.
-Many of those ideas, including the Actor model can be reused and extended today.
+\para{Programming models} In the past, approaches like Distributed ML~\cite{krumvieda1993distributed}, Smalltalk~\cite{deutsch1984efficient}, and Erlang~\cite{armstrong2013programming} aimed at simplifying the programming and deployment of distributed applications.
+Many of those ideas, including the Actor model, can be reused and extended today.
 Erlang implemented a flavor of the actor model.
-Akka~\cite{wyatt2013akka} offers a very low-level programming model for actors.
+Akka~\cite{wyatt2013akka} offers a low-level programming model for actors.
 Closest to our work is the Virtual Actors model introduced by Orleans \cite{bykov2011orleans,bernstein2014orleans}, which aims at simplifying Cloud programming and even supports some form of transactions~\cite{eldeeb2016transactions}.
 However, Orleans requires a specialized runtime system for virtual actors, which does not support exactly-once messaging and does not compile its actors into stateful dataflows.
-In fact, our work is heavily inspired by Pat Helland's \textit{entities} \cite{helland2016life}.
+Nonetheless, our work is heavily inspired both by Orleans and by Pat Helland's entities \cite{helland2016life}.

 \para{Imperative programming to Dataflows} The idea of translating imperative code to dataflow is not new.
-In the database community there has been work on detecting imperative parts of general applications that can be converted into SQL queries (e.g., \cite{emani2017dbridge}) but also for automatic paralellization of imperative code in multi-core systems.
+In the database community, there has been work on detecting imperative parts of general applications that can be converted into SQL queries (e.g., \cite{emani2017dbridge}) but also for automatic parallelization of imperative code in multi-core systems.
 For instance, the work by Gupta and Sohi~\cite{gupta2011dataflow} compiles sequential imperative code to dataflow programs and executes them in parallel.
-Our work draws inspiration from both these lines of work, and extends them by taking into account the partitioning of state as well as other considerations that we outline in~\autoref{sec:roadmap}.
+Our work draws inspiration from both these lines of work and extends them by taking into account the partitioning of state as well as other considerations that we outline in~\autoref{sec:roadmap}.